 Department heads, directors, deans, Vice Presidents’ and Senior Vice Presidents’ are responsible for reviewing the potential for interference between an employee member’s outside employment and his or her primary duties at the University.
-The Associate Vice President of Human Resources and Payroll and University Counsel should be consulted with questions regarding the policy.
+The Vice President of Human Resources and Payroll and University Counsel should be consulted with questions regarding the policy.

 Supervisors of Purchase Card holders who have been authorized outside employment must ensure all purchases made with the university purchase card are for official university business.

 An employee may be disciplined up to and including termination for outside employment that has not been previously approved, occurs during work hours without the use of appropriate leave, or is determined to be in violation of University guidelines, state policy or the Virginia Conflict of Interest Act.

 Administrative and Professional faculty are exempt from the prohibition of teaching at another institution during those months when they are not under contract to teach or work at the University.

 This policy does not apply to outside volunteer opportunities for which no compensation or other remuneration is received, unless such work adversely interferes with the responsibilities of the Administrative and Professional faculty or staff member to the University.

 This policy does not apply to wage employees and adjunct, instructional, part-time, and research faculty members.